 Essential oils are meant to be diluted in a carrier oil before use.
 3 to 5 drops for every 1 oz. of sweet almond, olive, or another topical oil.
 Essential oils can be toxic.
-Don’t take them orally unless under direct care of a certified practitioner.
+Don’t take them orally.
 Further, essential oils aren’t monitored by the FDA, so choose your products and brands carefully.

 Some essential oils can also carry with them a risk of toxicity, and while most are fairly mild and low-risk treatments, there’s no substitute for the care of a doctor.
 If you have any of the following, don’t try to treat it on your own: